AbdouSadou/es_builder_clone/README.md

-# ES-Builder (Tree UI Version)
+# Decision Tree Builder

-ES-Builder is a frontend-only web app for building, visualizing, and evaluating hierarchical decision trees.
+Decision Tree Builder is a frontend-only web app for building, visualising, and evaluating hierarchical decision trees.
 It features an expandable tree UI and an interactive evaluation session to walk through decisions step by step.

 ## Features